c-hydro/fp-labs-hmc/README.rst

             ├── hmc.state-grid.202101262300.nc.gz
             └── hmc.state-point.202101262300.txt

-during the building part, the static datasets, the dynamic restart datasets and the dynamic forcing datasets are checked and organized to fit the run structure and the model settings.
+During the building part, the static datasets, the dynamic restart datasets and the dynamic forcing datasets are checked and organized to fit the run structure and the model settings.
 The running part manages the execution of the model and gives some information of the run failures (if they happen) and states.
 After the running part, the structure of the folders will be organized as shows.

 ::

     .
     └── jupyter_ws
         ├── **ancillary**